Python-SIP/sip/sphinx/using.rst

       a hierachy.
 When an object is destroyed all of its children are also automatically destroyed.
 It is important, therefore, that the Python garbage collector doesn't also try and destroy them.
-This is covered in more detail in `Ownership of Objects`_.
+This is covered in more detail in :ref:`ref-object-ownership`.
 SIP provides many other annotations that can be applied to arguments, functions and classes.
       Multiple annotations are separated by commas.
 Annotations may have values.